msdrigg/RayTracing/README.md

 ## Setup

 To set up this repository, perform the following steps
-  1. Install Python on your computer (this repository has been tested with versions 3.9.4 and 3.8.5)
+  1. Install Python on your computer (only tested with Python versions 3.9.4 and 3.8.5, but any version 3.7 or later should work)
-  2. Clone the contents of this repository onto your computer.
+  3. Clone the contents of this repository onto your computer.
-  3. Open a terminal in the project's root directory
+  4. Open a terminal in the project's root directory
-  4. (Optional) Setup a virtual environment to store this repositories dependencies.
+  5. (Optional) Setup a virtual environment to store this repositories dependencies.
   [Checkout the docs!](https://docs.python.org/3/library/venv.html)
   5. Run `python3 -m pip install -r requirements.txt`